Southern cornbread without buttermilk is an easy skillet recipe that only takes a few minutes to whip up and get into the oven.

 - Homemade meatloaf with Jiffy is another meal that we eat quite often around here.
 It’s super simple to make and will feed quite a few people.

-Most southerners will cook their cornbread in a cast-iron skillet.
+Most true Southerners will cook their cornbread in a cast-iron skillet.
 I can remember my grandmother cooking a lot of things in a cast iron skillet, including her cornbread.

 Southern cornbread tends to be a little more dense and crumbly.